Same Day Sourdough Bread

 Instructions

-• Complete one final stretch and fold, then cover the bowl and set aside for 2 hours to bulk ferment.
-It is important to keep the dough bowl somewhere warm to encourage the microbes to work quickly!
+1. Complete one final stretch and fold, then cover the bowl and set aside for 2 hours to bulk ferment.
+It is important to keep the dough bowl somewhere warm, around 75f, to encourage the microbes to work quickly!

 Shape:

-• Fold the edges into the middle, alternating sides as though lacing the dough together.
-Then starting from the top, fold the dough into thirds as you would a letter, but pull the bottom all the way around to flip the dough so the seam is facing downward.
+2. Fold the edges into the middle, alternating sides as though lacing the dough together.
+Then starting from the top, fold the dough into thirds as you would a letter, then roll the dough tightly into a log, pulling the dough along the counter to create surface tension.
 Stop there if making a batard, or tuck the long ends underneath to create a boule.

 Prove: